jvlmdr/jack.valmadre.net/notes/_posts/2020-01-06-sample-smooth-paths.md

 Sometimes it's useful to generate random smooth paths that hang around the origin.
 The simplest way to obtain a random path is to generate a random walk where each step is independent and normally distributed.
-To make the path smooth, we have a couple of options: (1) we could smooth the path with a low-pass filter, or (2) we could integrate the random walk again such that the second derivative is normally distributed rather than the velocity.
+To make the path smooth, we have a couple of options: (1) we could smooth the path with a low-pass filter, or (2) we could integrate the random walk again such that the second derivative is normally distributed rather than the first derivative.
 However, one problem with these approaches is that the paths might stray arbitrarily far from the origin.
 Here's a simple technique that I use to generate smooth paths that don't stray too far.